jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

     }
   )

-  all tests pass, and I update the list of :doc:`methods <functions>` with what I know about `setdefault <https://docs.python.org/3/library/stdtypes.html#dict.setdefault>`_
+  all tests pass, and I change the list of :doc:`methods <functions>` with what I know about `setdefault <https://docs.python.org/3/library/stdtypes.html#dict.setdefault>`_

-How to update a dictionary with another dictionary
+How to change a dictionary with another dictionary
 --------------------------------------------------

 What if I to add the ``keys`` and ``values`` of one `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ to another?